 (ii) the disqualification of a person by such a board or authority from carrying on the practice of architecture.

-Note:
+Note for this subsection:

 Under s.
-33(1) of the Mutual Recognition Act 1992 of the Commonwealth, adopted by WA under the Mutual Recognition (Western Australia) Act 2001, if a person’s registration is cancelled or suspended on disciplinary grounds, then the person’s registration in another State or the ACT or the NT is affected in the same way.
+33(1) of the Mutual Recognition Act 1992 (Commonwealth), adopted by WA under the Mutual Recognition (Western Australia) Act 2010 2, if a person’s registration is cancelled or suspended on disciplinary grounds, then the person’s registration in another State or the ACT or the NT is affected in the same way.

 (2) For the purposes of subsection (1)(a) —